 Cookie banners are annoying for many internet users.
 But, when they are sneaky and non-compliant, they are very annoying.
 Max Schremms aims to tackle that.

-The average internet user is not aware yet of how they should be asked for cookie consent.
-NOYB, on the other hand, do know.
+The average internet user is not yet aware of how they should be asked for cookie consent.
+NOYB, on the other hand, does know.
 That’s why they started submitting complaints against random non-compliant websites on the internet.

 Many websites are not complaint yet.

-They had the first win when the Austrian court decided that the data transfers with GA are not compliant.
+They had the first win when the Austrian court decided that the data transfers with GA were not compliant.

-It is obvious that GDPR has a global impact.
-In the beginning, it raised the question “Do we really need this law?”.
+GDPR has a global impact.
+In the beginning, it raised the question, “Do we need this law?”.

-The answer caused many governments all around the world to pass online privacy legislation that closely resembles the EU regulation.
+The answer caused many governments worldwide to pass online privacy legislation resembling the EU regulation.

-Here are a few countries that have passed new laws or their laws have come into effect in 2021:
+Here are a few countries that have passed new laws or their laws came into effect in 2021:

 However, these laws are not as comprehensive as the GDPR.
-It is clear that the wave of GDPR-like legislation creates pressure on legislators in the US, yet the laws they pass do not limit the data collection and processing, do not require users’ consent for data processing, and guarantee a limited amount of data subject rights.
+The wave of GDPR-like legislation creates pressure on legislators in the US.
+Yet, the laws they pass do not limit the data collection and processing, do not require users’ consent for data processing, and guarantee a limited amount of subject data rights.

 2021 was the year of the greatest GDPR fines.

 According to a survey by DLA Piper, the GDPR fines have risen 7x since 2020.
-Aside from the total amount of imposed fines, 2021 brought the largest GDPR fines as well.
+Aside from the total amount of imposed fines, 2021 brought the largest GDPR fines.

 The top 10 of them include:

-Having said all of this, it turns out that 2021 was the year of navigating the legal labyrinths created by the existing laws and judicial decisions, expectations for new and more simple laws, while big and small companies receive big penalties for non-compliance with the GDPR.
+Having said all this, it turns out that 2021 was the year of navigating the legal labyrinths created by the existing laws and judicial decisions and expectations for new and simpler laws, while big and small companies receive big penalties for non-compliance with the GDPR.

-The events of the past year imply that the most prevailing issues of 2022 will be:
+The events of the past year imply that the most general issues of 2022 will be: